-The Foreign Exchange Committee (sponsored by, but independent of, the Federal Reserve Bank of New York) is today issuing this document to set forth its view of the best practice to be followed in the foreign exchange market concerning the effect of certain Y2K events on foreign exchange contracts, options, and swaps (collectively, the "transactions").
-The Australian Financial Markets Association, the British Bankers' Association, the Canadian Foreign Exchange Committee, the Emerging Markets Traders Association (EMTA), the International Swaps and Derivatives Association (ISDA) and the Singapore Foreign Exchange Market Committee are joining in the issuance of this best practice.
-(These associations and committees, together with the Foreign Exchange Committee, are referred to as the "associations.")
+The Foreign Exchange Committee (sponsored by, but independent of, the Federal Reserve Bank of New York) (the "FX Committee") is today issuing this Best Practice to set forth its view of the "Best Practice" to be followed in the foreign exchange market concerning the effect of certain Y2K Events on foreign exchange contracts, options and swaps (collectively, "Transactions").
+The Australian Financial Markets Association, The British Bankers' Association, the Canadian Foreign Exchange Committee, the Emerging Markets Traders Association ("EMTA"), the International Swaps and Derivatives Association, Inc. ("ISDA") and the Singapore Foreign Exchange Market Committee are joining in the issuance of this Best Practice.
+(These Associations and Committees, together with the FX Committee, are referred to as the "Associations.")

-This best practice document reflects extensive review and comment and, in particular, considerable work by a joint working group (the "working group") of the Financial Markets Lawyers Group and the Operations Managers Working Group.
-The associations expect that this best practice will minimize the confusion associated with the failure to settle transactions by setting forth guidelines for market participants indicating how each should attempt to resolve these Y2K issues, should they arise.
+This Best Practice reflects extensive review and comment and, in particular, considerable work by a joint Working Group (the "Working Group") of the Financial Markets Lawyers Group and the FX Committee's Operations Managers Working Group.
+The Associations expect that this Best Practice will minimize the confusion associated with the failure to settle Transactions by setting forth guidelines for market participants as to how each should attempt to resolve these Y2K issues, should they arise.

-The associations believe that this best practice reflects commercially reasonable standards for market participants and will provide guidance to regulators and courts considering the actions of participants in the foreign exchange market.
-The associations expect that, by following this best practice, market participants will maintain the basic economics of outstanding transactions as originally agreed by either settling transactions in accordance with their terms or providing for closeout of transactions at then current market prices.
+The Associations believe that this Best Practice reflects commercially reasonable standards for market participants and will provide guidance to regulators and courts considering the actions of participants in the foreign exchange market.
+The Associations expect that, by following this Best Practice, market participants will maintain the basic economics of outstanding Transactions as originally agreed by either settling Transactions in accordance with their terms or by providing for close-out of Transactions at then current market prices.

-Of course, parties to transactions still have the rights and remedies provided in their agreements.
-In particular, credit provisions and defaults unrelated to Y2K events are not affected by this best practice, and any rights and remedies in respect of such credit provisions and defaults are still enforceable notwithstanding that a Y2K event has also occurred.
+Of course, Parties to Transactions still have the rights and remedies provided in their agreements.
+In particular, credit provisions and defaults unrelated to Y2K Events are not affected by this Best Practice, and any rights and remedies in respect of such credit provisions and defaults are still enforceable notwithstanding that a Y2K Event has also occurred.

-The working group has also discussed this issue with associations of foreign exchange market participants (in addition to the associations cited above) outside of the United States.
-The Tokyo Foreign Exchange Market Committee has, as a result of these discussions, endorsed this best practice, and it is hoped that others will be endorsing this best practice in due course.
+The Working Group has also discussed this issue with associations of foreign exchange market participants (in addition to the Associations) outside of the U.S. The Tokyo Foreign Exchange Market Committee has, as a result of these discussions, endorsed this Best Practice, and it is hoped that others will be endorsing this Best Practice in due course.

-Set forth below are background information and the terms of the best practice that the associations recommend.
-This is followed by some general notes, and a statement indicating how this best practice is to be used.
+Set forth below are background information and the terms of the Best Practice that the Associations recommend.
+This is followed by some general notes, and a statement as to how this Best Practice is to be used.

-In this best practice, the term "Y2K event" is defined as any event that results in an erroneous result caused by any computer software (a) incorrectly reading the date "01/01/00" or any day or year thereafter, (b) incorrectly identifying a date in the year 1999 or any day or year thereafter, and (c) any other computer error that is directly or indirectly related to (a) or (b) above.
+In this Best Practice, the term "Y2K Event" is defined as any event that results in an erroneous result caused by any computer software (a) incorrectly reading the date "01/01/00" or any day or year thereafter, (b) incorrectly identifying a date in the year 1999 or any day or year thereafter, and (c) any other computer error that is directly or indirectly related to (a) or (b) above.